 With the stage set to put humans to the red planet within the next decade, we believe it is due time for the world to start solving some of the difficulties of colonization.
 The Martian environment presents countless challenges such as:

 - Hazardous perchlorates in the soil

-The UBC Mars Colony team is changing these perceptions by showing the world it is possible.
-Furthermore, this team provides opportunities for students to develop technical and communication skills working as a multidisciplinary team – the key to a successful career in many industries.
+UBC Mars Colony is showing the world that we can push the boundaries of what is achievable at the undergraduate level.
+This team provides opportunities for students to develop technical and communication skills working on this incredibly multidisciplinary team.
+Experience like this can be the key to a successful career in many industries.

 - To design aspects of civilian and/or research habitats for use on Mars.